happyheroboy/MITHA_Nav/README.md

  3. instrument tracking.
 The "tracking.m" is the main function
  4. point-based registration.
 The "registration.m" is the main function.

 All of the above functions are configured.
-You can download interested algorithm and run it.
+You can download interested algorithm and run it directly.